akkinoc/yaml-resource-bundle/README.md

 * Accesses YAML-formatted resources via ResourceBundle.
 * Supports locale-specific resources according to the ResourceBundle specification.
 * Supports YAML values nested in maps or lists.
+* Supports YAML anchors and aliases indicated by "&" and "*".
 * Supports multiple YAML documents separated by "---".

 ## Dependencies